-Whereas all parental characteristics so far have been based on information on the parent of the same sex as the respondent, Model 4b replicates Model 4 but uses the highest parental schooling and training levels given in the family as well as a dummy variable that indicates whether at least one parent had been employed when the respondent was 15 years old.
+Whereas all parental characteristics so far have been based on information on the parent of the same sex as the respondent, Model 4b replicates Model 4 but uses the highest parental schooling and training levels given in the family as well as a dummy variable that indicates whether at least one parent had been employed or self-employed when the respondent was 15 years old.
 Parental schooling and to a lesser extent also parental training make non-participation in training less likely, but none of these regressors are significantly associated with the frequency of on-the-job training.
-Having had at least one parent that was employed or self-employed, on the other hand, strongly increases the number of training events.
-This should be due to larger financial means or more important networks of economically active parents.
-They are able to pass on wealth to their offspring which in turn faces less liquidity constraints for human capital investments.
-The role of proxy variables for parental wealth, which was occupied by parental training variables in Model 4, is thus transferred to the labour market status of the parents in Model 4b.
-All in all, the intergenerational persistence hypothesis can be sustained, and there is no indication on whether this specification should be preferred over the sex-role model specification in Model 4.
+Having had at least one parent that was employed or self-employed, on the other hand, is negatively related to the number of training events.
+This counterintuitive finding was already present in the previous specifications, although never statistically significant.
+Except for this result, the intergenerational persistence hypothesis can be sustained, and there is no indication that this specification should be preferred over the specification based on the sex-role model in Model 4.

-To test whether the influence of family background diminishes over time, spells from early in the respondents' life-courses are excluded.
-That way, own educational and labour market achievements gain relevance while the influence of the family background is diminished.
-Path dependency gets more important.
-This is tested by Model 4c in Table 8 in which all spells beginning before the age of 26 are excluded.
-Although the number of observations decreases markedly and less regressors regarding the family background remain significant taken by themselves, the Wald-test does not reject the joint significance of the family background variables.
+To test whether the influence of family background diminishes over time, spells from early in the respondents' life courses are excluded, i.e. all that begin before the age of 26.
+That way, own educational and labour market achievements gain relevance and path dependency gets more important.
+This is tested by Model 4c in Table 8.
+The number of observations decreases markedly and fewer regressors regarding the family background remain statistically significant taken by themselves.
+It is not discernible whether this is due to the fact that the relationship described before may in fact differ between the two age groups or due to the reduced number of observations.
+The intergenerational persistence hypothesis receives support by a Wald test that does not reject the joint significance of the family background variables.

 A closer look reveals that this result is mainly driven by parental schooling rather than parental training.
 The influence of socialisation by the parents regarding the learning orientation seems to be more strongly and more persistently explained by parental schooling.
 It is also to be expected that the parental training level is more strongly related to unobserved wealth of the family.
-Since it is likely that financial support from parents decreases over the life-course of the offspring, the result from Model 4c also reflects a decreasing influence of unobserved wealth of the family on on-the-job training over time.
-The offspring gets more independent from its parents, even in financing his human capital investments.
+Since it is likely that financial support from parents decreases over the life course of the offspring, the result from Model 4c also reflects a decreasing influence of unobserved wealth of the family on on-the-job training over time.
+The offspring gets more independent from its parents, and that also applies to the financing of human capital investments.